danielfalbo/danielfalbo/README.md

 - Collaborating with passionate people and learning from them
 - Pushing the human race forward
 - Contributing to world-changing projects: making the future better than the past
-- Making products and offering services that are useful for other people
+- Making products and services that are useful for other people and bring joy

 #### 🌱 I'm currently